jedelman8/nxos-ansible/README.md

 The previous sections gave a high level overview of Ansible and reviewed an example playbook.
 In this section, we'll look at how to use Ansible to template build configurations for network devices by walking through another playbook and learning a bit more about Ansible.

 First, we'll ensure the inventory `hosts` file looks like the following.
-We are just adding a new group of device hostnames:
+You should have the group `wan` and each hostname and variable underneath as shown here:

 ```
 [spine]